Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 They can control how awake their brain is by opening or closing their eyes.

-Parrots sleep in various positions, stand upright on one leg, or hang upside down.
-As parrots sleep, their down feathers keep them warm by fluffing up and covering their bodies.
+Parrots sleep in various positions, standing upright on one leg or hanging upside down.
+As they sleep, their down feathers keep them warm by fluffing up and covering their bodies.

-Both birds and mammals evolved from amniotes, a clade of tetrapod vertebrates.
-Amniotes include synapsids (mammals) and sauropsids (reptiles and birds).
+Both birds and mammals evolved from amniotes, a clade of tetrapod vertebrates that includes synapsids (mammals) and sauropsids (reptiles and birds).

 It’s easy to confuse mammals, reptiles, and birds.
 However, once you know the finer details of their classification, it’s clear how parrots fall into the bird category.